 Pathfinder Outdoor Education, St Petersburg Group and St Petersburg Foundation are collaborating with community partners to revitalize the former home of the Science Center.

-With an emphasis on equity, the coalition will develop a base for STEM education and innovation in St. Petersburg.
+The Science Center will act a base for STEM education and innovation in St. Petersburg.
 The facility will be home to local nonprofits offering impactful programming, classes and camps to serve residents and visitors of all ages.

 Our goal is to build an iconic destination with regional impact augmented by close ties to local schools, nonprofits and government.